-Butterscotch haystacks are a yummy, easy to make, no-bake treat that I make all year-round.
+Butterscotch haystacks are a yummy, easy-to-make, no-bake treat that I make all year round.
 I think most people generally make these in the fall, but, I whip them up all the time.

-I can’t resist their sweet and salty combination all covered in butterscotch, peanut butter, marshmallow coating.
+I can’t resist their sweet and salty combination all covered in butterscotch, peanut butter, and marshmallow coating.
 Seriously, who could resist all that YUM?!!

 Growing up, my Mom used to make these haystacks.
 It wasn’t until I was an adult that I discovered this butterscotch version.

 I, of course, made up for lost time and have made them now more times than I can count.
 My kids always love to help shape them and often we would make both varieties and share them with our neighbors.

 Looking for more kid-friendly treats?
 My Rice Krispie treats are extra gooey and truly outta this world!
 Scotcheroos are one of my favorite childhood food memories.
 My kids always loved to help stir these up and press them into the pan.

 If you’re down to do some baking, these peanut butter blossoms are just the recipe to make will kids.
 It’s fun to sit with them and unwrap all the kisses, mix up the batter, and then press the kiss into the warm cookies.

 What I Love About This Butterscotch Haystacks Recipe

 - SO easy

 - Whip it up in less than half an hour